Car Accident Attorney San Diego CA (Call 1 800 Hurt Now)

 A car accident is a traumatic event with long-lasting effects.
 Not only will you have to contend with damage to your car, but if you also suffer from serious injuries, it can be even more difficult to move forward with your life.
 If you were involved in a crash, you may need to contact a car accident lawyer.
-The best time to speak to a San Diego, California car wreck lawyer is immediately following the incident.
+The best time to speak to a car wreck lawyer is immediately following the incident.
 This is when the details of the crash are fresh in your mind, and the evidence is still easily attainable.
 After time passes, it will be harder to gather the evidence that you need to prove your case.
-If you aren't sure whether you need a car accident attorney, you may want to set up a consultation to discuss your situation and find out what you need to do next.
+If you aren’t sure whether you need an attorney, you may want to set up a consultation to discuss your situation and find out what you need to do next.

 File a Police Report & Gather Evidence

 You need to report the car crash to the local police or to California Highway Patrol (CHP), so they can come to the scene.
 When possible, keep your vehicle in the position where it was hit unless it is unsafe.
 Due to traffic concerns, you may need to pull your vehicle to the side of the street.
 If you can do so, take photos of the accident before you move your vehicle.
 This will be helpful later when you need to identify the cause of the accident and the exact position of the vehicles at the time of impact.
-A car accident lawyer will assist you later in collecting evidence and documentation of the case.
+A lawyer will assist you later in collecting evidence and documentation of the case.
 A police report is essential to show the exact time and location of the impact as well as details that the police gathered at the scene.
 The report will also indicate whether the other driver was cited for any type of violation as a result of the crash.
-Your car accident lawyer in San Diego will review this and other details of the incident.
+Your lawyer will review this and other details of the incident.

 Contact a San Diego Car Accident Lawyer

-Do not hesitate to contact a San Diego, CA car accident lawyer as soon after the crash as possible.
+Do not hesitate to contact a lawyer as soon after the crash as possible.
 The law generally limits the time to file a claim to two years from the time of the injury.
 If you wait too long, you will not be able to take legal action against the person responsible for causing the crash and your injuries.
 This is known as the statute of limitations, and it applies to personal injury lawsuits (California Code of Civ.
 Proc. § 335.1).
 The law also limits the time to file a property damage lawsuit to three years (California Code of Civ.
 Proc. § 338).
 Once the statute of limitations has run out, you will not be allowed to file a lawsuit, and you could lose your right to obtain the money you deserve.
-A car wreck lawyer will review your case and help determine the best way to proceed before the time limit expires.
+A lawyer will review your case and help determine the best way to proceed before the time limit expires.

-The Complexities of California Car Accident Claims
+The Complexities of California Car Crash Claims

 Working with Insurance Companies

 After you have been involved in a car crash, you will probably be contacted by a representative from the insurance company.
 The insurance company will ask you to make a statement about what happened and will request information about your injuries.
 First and foremost, the insurance company may try to prove that the driver was not at fault for the accident.
-That is why it is advisable to speak with a qualified San Diego car accident attorney before you talk to the insurance company.
+That is why it is advisable to speak with a qualified attorney before you talk to the insurance company.

 Do not make any statements because they could be incriminating later.
 For instance, if you were unsure about how the accident happened, the insurance company may try to get you to say that you may have been at fault for the crash.

 They may visit you in person to make a statement, but most often, it is done via a recorded phone conversation.
-Your car wreck lawyer will help you prepare for an interview, so you are aware of the questions and answer.
+Your lawyer will help you prepare for an interview, so you are aware of the questions and answer.

 Determining Fault in a Vehicle Crash